-The three-speed Comet comes with a dome light that requires two 40-watt candelabra bulbs.
-As is often... the case with ceiling fan lights, reviewers warn that it isn’t the brightest light and shouldn’t be the sole lighting source for the room.
+This three-speed Monte Carlo has an opaque dome light that requires one 75-watt mini candelabra... bulb.
+As is often the case with ceiling fan lights, reviewers warn that it isn’t the brightest light and shouldn’t be the sole lighting source for the room.
 Most owners say installation is simple, especially for those who’ve previously installed a ceiling fan.
-While it includes a downrod, the Comet can also be flush mounted in rooms with lower ceilings.
-The fan is reversible and comes with pull-chain controls, but reviewers say it’s compatible with remote controls that can be purchased separately.
-Most owners have written that it is incredibly quiet, though a few report a slight hum on higher speeds.
+While it includes a downrod, the fan can also be flush mounted in rooms with lower ceilings.
+The motor is reversible and comes with pull-chain controls, but remote and wall-mount controls can be purchased separately.
+Most owners have written that it is very quiet, though a few report a slight hum.

 06 of 07